 The chapter includes a brief description of the recreation, park, and leisure-service profession and emphasizes the need for specialized educational preparation for those holding responsible positions in this field.
-It suggests reasons for studying recreation and leisure and ends with a synopsis of the remaining chapters.
+It suggests reasons for studying recreation and leisure.

 Questions for Class Discussion or Essay Examination